r4victor/tenthousandmeters/content/blog/python_bts_07.md

 }
 ```

-Despite its length, it implements a simple algorithm:
+Despite its length, the function implements a simple algorithm:

 1. Search for the attribute value among type variables.
-The order of search is the MRO.
+The order of the search is the MRO.
 2. If the value is a descriptor whose type implements the `tp_descr_set` slot, call the slot.
 3. Otherwise, update the object's dictionary with the new value.

-We haven't discussed the descriptors that implement the `tp_descr_set` slot, so you may wonder why we need them at all.
-Consider Python's `property()`.
+We haven't discussed the descriptor types that implement the `tp_descr_set` slot, so you may wonder why we need them at all.
+Consider Python's [`property()`](https://docs.python.org/3/library/functions.html#property).
 The following example from the docs demostrates its canonical usage to create a managed attribute:

 ```python
 class C: